CattaPay/leaguePredictions/readme.md

 # leaguePredictions #
 An attempt to predict the results of professional league of legends games based on prior results.
 It uses a random forest model trained on a rolling average of a variety of statistics over a player/teams previous games.

+### Info
 The models are fit on data pulled from gol.gg, an archive of statistics from all major and minor regions.
+The final model was trained to predict only LCK results, as they tended to have the least variability of all moajor regions.

 ### Files
 - LECscraping.R